ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   This is a good way of installing agenda in a project.

-  - First initialize agendajs and create a singleton, this is what we are going to use in the whole application.
+  - First, initialize agendajs and create a singleton, this is what we are going to use in the whole application.

 _File jobs/agenda.js_
 ```javascript